chronicleworks/chronicle/docs/domain_modelling.md

 - Bool

-Attribute names should be meaningful to your domain - choose things like 'Title' or 'Description', they can be re-used between any of prov terms - Entity, Activity and Agent.
+Attribute names should be meaningful to your domain - choose things like 'Title' or 'Description', they can be reused between any of prov terms - Entity, Activity and Agent.

 ```yaml